stellar/django-polaris/docs/installation.rst

 If you navigate to http://localhost:8000 you should see Django's default home page for development.

-Next, we'll begin creating our anchor by publish a Stellar TOML file.
+Next, we'll begin creating our anchor by publishing a Stellar TOML file.